ShivRaiGithub/PirateTreasure/README.md

 4. **No trust required** — The commitment scheme ensures neither player can lie about where they buried their treasure.
 The reveal only works if the submitted values produced the exact hash that was committed at the start.
 There is no server, no oracle, and no referee.

+### Why this is ZK-inspired

+The game achieves zero-knowledge–like gameplay properties using cryptographic commitments.
+Each player commits to a secret (their treasure location) without revealing it — the contract stores only the hash.
+Information is disclosed only at the moment of victory, when the winning player proves they know the opponent's secret by submitting values that reproduce the stored commitment.
+The contract independently verifies correctness; no player, server, or third party is trusted with hidden state at any point.

+This is the same core principle behind zero-knowledge protocols: prove that something is true without revealing why it is true.
+The game applies that principle as a practical gameplay mechanic — privacy until reveal, commitment before action, and verifiable resolution — all enforced on-chain.

 ---

 ## Tech Stack